 Academic Probation and Dismissal

 Students will be placed on academic probation or dismissed from Bethune-Cookman University for failure to maintain satisfactory academic progress.
-The minimum acceptable academic standing is 1.85 for freshmen, 2.00 for all other classifications.
+The minimum acceptable academic standing for all classifications is a 2.0 GPA and 67% Pace.

 0 – 27